YunoHost/doc/pages/01.administrate/06.overview/07.domains/domains.md

 The service will always try to publish `yunohost.local`.
 If you have multiple YunoHost servers on your network, try `yunohost-2.local`, and so on.
 The number may change depending on which server starts first, so do not rely on it to use actual apps and create your own domains.

-!!
-Unfortunately, Android devices do not seem to be listening to mDNS protocol.
+!
+Unfortunately, Android devices before version 12 (released in 2021) do not seem to be listening to mDNS protocol.
-!!
+!
 To be able to reach `.local` domains on your Android devices, you will have to add in their DNS settings your YunoHost server's local IP address.

 ## DNS configuration